Should I Submit?

 Yes.
 You may show a paper under review to a small number of people, normally one or two, providing that you:

-- 2. Clearly instruct them on the rules of confidentiality of the SIGGRAPH review process.
+2. Clearly instruct them on the rules of confidentiality of the SIGGRAPH review process.
 THIS IS IMPORTANT: submissions are confidential, and therefore all information related to rejected submissions must be "forgotten" by all who saw them after the review process is complete.
+For more information, see Ethics of Review.

 However, it is not appropriate for others to write the review for you.
 If this is your intention, then you must discuss it with the senior reviewer who assigned you the paper.
 At that person's discretion, the paper may be officially reassigned to your student.